nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key

-## Geo-location service
+## Attesting composite location using Geo-location service (GL)

-* Outside H: In turn will connect to mobile location service providers (e.g., Telefonica), and use other sources such as WiFi-based location service providers (e.g., Google) or device location sources (e.g., GNSS).

-### Location Quality
+Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA APIs (todo - https://www.gsma.com/solutions-and-impact/gsma-open-gateway/gsma-open-gateway-api-descriptions/).

 * Location (L) has a quality associated with it.
 For example, IP address-based L is of lower quality as compared to other sources.

-### Definition of attested location generated by GL

-* GL ensures that the composition of H (todo: add reference to H composition table) is intact (e.g. SIM card not plugged out from CPE) by periodically polling the state of H. Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
+* GL ensures that the device composition of H (reference to H composition table for further details) is intact (e.g. SIM card not plugged out of H) by periodically polling the state of H. Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
 Host composition (HC) comprises of TPM EK, Mobile-SIM etc.

 * GL derives a combined location, including location quality, from various location sensors for a H with multiple location sensors.
 As an example, GPS is considered less trustworthy as compared to mobile.

-* GL signs the combined location, along with a time from a trusted source, and host composition (TPM EK, mobile-SIM etc.) with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.
+* The composite location comprises of combined geo-location (which includes location quality), time and host composition (TPM EK, mobile-SIM etc.).
+GL signs the composite location with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.

-* The composite location comprises of combined geo-location (which includes location quality), time and host composition.
-Other entities on H (e.g., an application) will have to associate with L through proof of residency on H.
+* Other entities on H (e.g., an application) will have to associate with L through proof of residency on H.

 ## Step 3